4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 Six Elements of Plot Will Help You Plan Your Book

-Perhaps you’re impatient to start planning your book before we get into the nitty gritties of the process.
+Perhaps you’re impatient to start planning your book before we get into the nitty gritty of the process.
 For those in a rush, you can use two simple steps.

 - Reference the Six Elements of Plot and think about how each one looks in your book.